pjaskulski/escriptorium_tutorial/en_escriptorium_tutorial.md

 The screenshots presented in this introduction come from eScriptorium version 0.13.2.
 Fragments of manuscript scans visible in some screenshots come from tests of the eScriptorium and Kraken applications conducted in 2022 at the Institute of History of the Polish Academy of Sciences, related to attempts to prepare HTR models for 18th-century manuscripts in Polish, based on the correspondence of King Stanisław August Poniatowski.

 For those interested in the correspondence itself, it is recommended to refer to the publication released a few years ago: "Korespondencja polityczna Stanisława Augusta.
 Wiedeń" (Political Correspondence of Stanisław August.
 Vienna), (volume I 1788-1790, volume II 1791-1792), edited by Monika Jusupović and Adam Danilczyk, Warsaw 2016, available on [RCIN](https://rcin.org.pl/dlibra/publication/158432/edition/128045).
-The original correspondence is kept in the collections of the Central Archives of Historical Records in Warsaw.
+The original correspondence is kept in the collections of the Central Archives of Historical Records in Warsaw (https://agad.gov.pl/).